kyliexxu/dMRI_data_analysis/README.md

 We explored histone, bar and scatter plots.
 Through our codes, we learned the concepts of libraries, variables and functions in python.
 We also learn a few new tricks to make our graphs more informative and professional.
 For example, the addition of a best-fit line, the addition of a legend and the addition of error bars really helped us improve our graphs and improve our knowledge of the language.

 ## MRI safety
-This week, we learned about the importance of metal-free objects in an MRI room
+This week, we learned about the importance of metal-free objects in an MRI room. lknllnakshjdfbs

 > Written with [StackEdit](https://stackedit.io/).